surender-chiluka/artificial-intelligence-capstone-diabetic-patient-readmission/README.md

         </li>
 	    <li><B>Technical with Oversampling</B>
             <ul>
+		<li><a href="artificial-intelligence-capstone-diabetic-patient-readmission-oversampling.ipynb">Jupiter Notebook</a></li>
 		    <li>KNeighborsClassifier, LogisticRegression and DecisionTreeClassifier are used for modeling.</li>
 		    		<li>SMOTENC at random state 24 used for oversamplling</li>
 				<li>4 patterns of data was used for modeling using medication and primary diagnostic code
 					<ul>